 Available sulphur (mg kg-1)

 The data presented in Table 2 revealed that the available sulphur (S) in red soils was minutely decreased under cabbage cultivation.
-The available sulphur in red soils at initial stage ranged from 11.13 to 14.50 mg kg-1 soil with a mean value of 12.67 mg kg-1 soil however, it was minutely decreased after harvest of the cabbage and ranged from 10.21 to 13.87 mg kg-1 soil with a mean value of 11.86 mg kg-1 soil.
-On the basis of criteria, suggested by Chesnin and Yien (1950), all the soils samples of both the stages (Initial and post-harvest) were found high to available sulphur.
+The available sulphur in red soils at initial stage ranged from 11.13 to 14.50 mg kg-1 with a mean value of 12.67 mg kg-1 however, it was minutely decreased after harvest of the cabbage and ranged from 10.21 to 13.87 mg kg-1 soil with a mean value of 11.86 mg kg-1 soil.
+On the basis of criteria, suggested by Chesnin and Yien (1950), all the soils samples of both the stages (Initial and post-harvest) were found to be high in available sulphur.

 Available boron (mg kg-1)

 The boron (B) content in red soils was minutely decreased under cabbage cultivation (Table 2).
-The available boron in red soils at initial stage varied from 0.53 to 0.64 mg kg-1 soil with a mean value of 0.57 mg kg-1 soil however, it was minutely decreased after harvest of cabbage and ranged between 0.51 to 0.63 mg kg-1 soils with a mean value of 0.56 mg kg-1 soil.
+The available boron in red soils at initial stage varied from 0.53 to 0.64 mg kg-1 with a mean value of 0.57 mg kg-1 however, it was minutely decreased after harvest of cabbage and ranged between 0.51 to 0.63 mg kg-1 with a mean value of 0.56 mg kg-1.
 Considering the available boron rating values suggested by John et al. (1975), all the samples of both the stages were found under medium category.
 Our findings are partially accordance with Khadka et al. (2017) and Choudhari et al. (2018).

 Available molybdenum (mg kg-1)

 The data depicted in Table 2 clearly indicated that the available molybdenum (Mo) content in the red soils was minutely decreased by cabbage cultivation.
-The molybdenum content in initial soil samples was ranged from 0.036 to 0.046 mg kg-1 soil with a mean value of 0.041 mg kg-1 soil whereas, the available boron content in post-harvest soil samples was ranged between 0.032 to 0.046 mg kg-1 soil with a mean value of 0.039 mg kg-1 soil.
+The molybdenum content in initial soil samples was ranged from 0.036 to 0.046 mg kg-1 with a mean value of 0.041 mg kg-1 whereas, the available boron content in post-harvest soil samples was ranged between 0.032 to 0.046 mg kg-1 soil with a mean value of 0.039 mg kg-1.
 On the basis of limits suggested by Elwell and Gridley (1967) in respect to available molybdenum content indicates that 11 samples had low molybdenum content while, 16 samples had medium molybdenum content at initial stage whereas, 22 samples had low molybdenum content and rest 5 samples had medium molybdenum content after harvest of the cabbage.
 Similar findings reported by Velmurugan et al. (2013).

 Table 2.
 Initial and post-harvest availability of secondary and micro nutrients in red soils under cabbage cultivation